How Does ICBC Deal With Accidents Involving Out of Province Vehicles?

 One concern with out-of-province vehicles is that their coverage limits may be much less than the $200,000 required of BC vehicles.
 However, many out-of-province insurers agree to match ICBC’s minimum coverage.
 This is very helpful for a pedestrian or a cyclist, as you can claim no fault benefits from the out-of-province insurer even if those are not included in the policy as issued.

-Which Insurers Match BC Coverage?
+Out of Province Vehicles – which Insurers Match BC Coverage?

 You know that an out-of-province insurer matches ICBC’s minimum coverage if: